pgd2011/Bucket-s-hackpad/README.md

 | ![Case Enclosure](images/Case.png) | ![PCB Layout](images/PCB.png) | ![Circuit Schematic](images/Schematic.png) |

 ## 💡 How It Was Made
 The project was created by wiring the switches in a matrix and routing the PCB in KiCad.
-The mechanical enclosure design took significant effort to finalize the exact dimensions in Fusion 360.
+The mechanical enclosure design took some effort to finalize the exact dimensions in Fusion 360.

-## 😄 Acknowledgments & Motivation
+## 😄 Acknowledgment
-*   Quote inspiration: "Dream, dream, dream.
-Dreams transform into thoughts and thoughts result in action." - Dr. A.P.J.
-Abdul Kalam
-*   A classic joke to lighten the mood: Why don't skeletons fight each other?
-Because they don't have the guts.
-LOL!

-## 📜 License
-*Add your license information here, e.g., MIT License.*
+*   This project wouldn't have been possible without the documentation from HackClub themselves from https://blueprint.hackclub.com/hackpad
+*   My sincere thanks to my elder brother [@P-G-D](https://github.com/P-G-D) for guidance, motivation, and helpful conversations.

 # Bucket-s-hackpad